saraalkhoneen/Data-mining-6/Customer credits notebook.md

 OutAge <- outlier(dataset$age, logical = TRUE)
 OutDuration <- outlier(dataset$duration, logical = TRUE)
 ```
-we created a variable "OutAge" , "OutDuration" to store the result of finding the outliers in the dataset ,
+We created a variable "OutAge" , "OutDuration" to store the result of finding the outliers in the dataset ,
 logical true which specifies the outliers with true .

 ```{r}